7 Best Share Houses in Tokyo (where I stay + more)

 Why Stay at a Share House in Tokyo?

 I love share houses.
-They make my life as a flaky digital nomad so much easier.
-And Tokyo has so many options, we’re spoiled for choices.
+They make my life as a digital nomad so much easier.
+And Tokyo has a ton of great options — honestly, we’re spoiled for choices!

-But before getting into all that, let’s look at why they’re so great and some things to keep in mind.
+But before getting into my top picks, let’s look at why share houses so great and some things to keep in mind.

 Benefits of Tokyo Share Houses